Lviv Chronicle: Authorship

+The text is anonymous.
+According to Luznycky (1961), the author was a member of the poor, lesser Ruthenian nobility, working as an official clerk at the court.
+The author displays a Tendenz of Ukrainian Cossack patriotism, and a mixture of monarchism in favour of the hetmanship, as well as democracy, comradeship and friendship with fellow Cossacks.

+Out of 12 instances in which the territory of Ukraine is mentioned, the author of the Lviv Chronicle used the term "Ukraine" on 9 occasions (first in 1630).
+From 1648 onwards, he used the term "Zaporizhian Host" on only 3 occasions; this term referred both to the territory of Ukraine and to the Cossack military organisation.

+Provenance

-The text of the Lviv Chronicle was discovered in the beginning of 19th century by the Western Ukrainian Russophile historian Denis Zubrytsky.
+The first manuscript containing the text of the Lviv Chronicle was discovered in Lviv in the beginning of 19th century by the Western Ukrainian Russophile historian Denis Zubrytsky.
 The manuscript of the Chronicle was kept at the Stauropegion Institute and is now stored in the Central Scientific Library of the National Academy of Sciences of Ukraine in Kyiv, Ukraine.

 It was first published in Moscow in 1839 by the Russian historian Mikhail Pogodin and later published in Lviv in the 1870s.
 The Etterov copy of the Lviv Chronicle (GPB F.IV.144) is stored in the Russian State Library.

-The Lviv Chronicle is very similar to the Sofia Second Chronicle and the latter is thought to have been based on the former.